 No. With modern tire design and rubber compounds studs only help in very limited cases such as on pure ice.
 But even then their advantage is very small.
 The rest of the time they actually perform worse than studless winter tires.
 Plus they are loud, and at higher speeds the studs can be ejected from the tires.
 But most importantly, the studs wear those annoying grooves in the highways that then fill with water, making driving the rest of the year more dangerous for everyone else.
 We at Esprit Motors do not recommend studded winter tires.

 Can I Just Use Chains On My Subaru?

-According to Subaru, it is not recommended to use chains on most of their models, due to a lack of clearance for the chains between the tires and vehicle body.
+According to Subaru, it is not recommended to use chains on most of their models.
+This is due to a lack of clearance for the chains between the tires and vehicle body.
 So, your best option for serious winter driving is a dedicated set of snow tires.
-If you are planning on using chains on your Subaru check that they fit before heading to the mountain and getting stuck.
+If you plan to use chains on your Subaru, check that they fit before heading to the mountain.